AlwinEsch/web.browser.chromium/CEFParts/README.md

 Normally are own already created binaries from web used to give it as lib and to create add-on with them, this are different from the normal ones to match Kodi's directory style and few changes on CEF are required.

-Here is a small reworked version of the [automate-git.py script](https://bitbucket.org/chromiumembedded/cef/raw/master/tools/automate/automate-git.py) included which enable the Kodi related changes in the source code of CEF.
-Also contains this folder the needed patch for it.
+Here is a small reworked version of CEF becomes used from https://bitbucket.org/EsMaSol/cef which use the Kodi related changes in the source code of CEF.
+Also contains this a needed patch for Google Chromium.

 General description of CEF can be found here on [wikipedia](http://en.wikipedia.org/wiki/Chromium_Embedded_Framework).